Ph.D. Informatics - Animal Informatics Track

 Assistant Professor of Informatics, Patrick Shih talks about his research in Animal Computer Informatics at the Luddy School.

-Professor of Informatics, Justin Woood talks about his research in Animal Computer Informatics at the Luddy School.
+Professor of Informatics, Justin Wood talks about his research in Animal Computer Informatics at the Luddy School.

 Description of the video:

-Professor of Informatics, Justin Woood talks about his research in Animal Computer Informatics at the Luddy School.
+Professor of Informatics, Justin Wood talks about his research in Animal Computer Informatics at the Luddy School.

 Track faculty